cardeapay/stack/docs/srs/srs.md

 You can find three different actor:

-- `Unauthenticated User` is someone on which we have no informations.
+- `Unauthenticated User` is someone on which we have no information.
 - `Cardea Pro User` is someone with a Pro Account, used to manage, create Organizations ...
 - `Cardea User` is someone with a Regular Account, used to make payments

-`Cardea Pro User`

 | Actor | Goal |
 | :---: | :---: |